AUTHOR: GABRIELA CIOBOTARU, FLANNERYS ORGANIC & WHOLEFOOD MARKET NUTRITIONIST

 With the inspiration provided below, though, you’ll have no problem delighting your guests with eco gifts that are not only unique and unexpected, but also zero waste and/or reusable (meaning they’ll benefit the environment as well as party goers in their everyday lives)!

 LET’S START WITH THE PARTY BAGS

-Finding an eco bag that is big enough, strong enough and pretty enough to hold favours and wow guests at the same time can be difficult.
+Finding eco friendly bags that are big enough, strong enough and pretty enough to hold favours and wow guests at the same time can be difficult.
 Lucky for us, they are out there!
 With the below being some of my favourite options:

 ECOSILK REUSABLE SHOPPING BAGS